-Why Farrah Fawcett's Son Robbed a Convenience Store -- Despite His $4.5M Inheritance
+Why Farrah Fawcett's Son Allegedly Robbed a Convenience Store — Despite His $4.5M Inheritance

 According to police, O’Neal, whose father is actor Ryan O’Neal, walked into a store located near Santa Monica armed with a knife and demanded the clerk to take out money from the register.

-O’Neal, who has battled drug addition for years, then fled the store after the clerk handed over an undisclosed amount of cash and was arrested nearby, according to a police spokesperson, who aded that officers recovered a knife from Redmond that matched the clerk’s description.
+O’Neal, who has battled drug addiction for years, then fled the store after the clerk handed over an undisclosed amount of cash and was arrested nearby, according to a police spokesperson, who added that officers recovered a knife from Redmond that matched the clerk’s description.

-While Fawcett left her son the bulk of her wealth when she died in 2009, she set up strict parameters on how the money could be spent, according to a copy of the trust leaked to RadarOnline not long after her death.
+While Fawcett left her son the bulk of her wealth when she died in 2009, she set up strict parameters on how the money could be spent, according to a copy of her living trust obtained by PEOPLE.

 Instead of giving his inheriting the money outright, she put $4.5 million into a trust fund overseen by her business manager and producer, Richard Francis.
-According to the terms of the trust, the money could only be used for matters relating to his health care.
+According to the terms of the trust, the principal could only be used for matters relating to Redmond’s health care, while Redmond could collect the interest.

-“This means Francis can spend as much as he deems advisable for rehabilitation (which would clearly improve Redmond’s health), without paying anything directly to him for fear of it being spent on drugs, etc.,” author and probate attorney Andrew W. Mayoras wrote in 2009.
+“This means Francis can spend as much as he deems advisable for rehabilitation (which would clearly improve Redmond’s health), without paying anything directly to him for fear of it being spent on drugs, etc.,” Andrew W. Mayoras, a probate attorney not involved in the case, explained in 2009.

+RELATED VIDEO: Farrah Fawcett’s Son Redmond O’Neal Arrested for Robbing Convenience Store at Knifepoint: Police

 However, Fawcett’s trust does allow O’Neal to collect the interest generated by the fund “at least 4 times year, and as often as monthly,” Mayoras explained.
 “If this $4.5 million is conservatively invested to generate even a modest 5% return, this would mean almost $19,000 per month would be available for Redmond, without ever spending any of the $4.5 million itself.”